1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Solitary Rectal Ulcer Syndrome?

-Solitary Rectal Ulcer Syndrome (SRUS) is a rare, non-cancerous condition in which long-term straining or pressure damages the rectal lining, causing one or more ulcerated sores.
-Early diagnosis by a gastroenterologist can reduce complications and improve comfort.
+Solitary Rectal Ulcer Syndrome (SRUS) is a non-cancerous scientific disorder, which is rarely observed, where sustained straining or pressure on the rectal lining results in one or several ulcerated sores.
+Complications can be minimized and comfort improved through early diagnosis of a gastroenterologist.

 Common Symptoms